Rensvandeschoot/Tutorials/multilevel/Piors-BRMS.md

 model6 <- brm(popular ~ 1 + sex + extrav + texp + extrav:texp + (1 + extrav|class),
               data  = popular2data, warmup = 1000,
               iter  = 3000, chains = 2,
+              prior = prior1,
               seed  = 123, control = list(adapt_delta = 0.97),
+              cores = 2,
-              cores = 2) # to reach a usuable number effective samples in the posterior distribution of the interaction effect, we need many more iteration.
+              sample_prior = TRUE) # to reach a usuable number effective samples in the posterior distribution of the interaction effect, we need many more iteration.
 This sampler will take quite some time and you might want to run it with a few less iterations.
 ```

 To see which priors were inserted, use the prior_summary() command